WHO guidelines recommend that the amount of residual chlorine in ... | Channels for Pearson+

 2 Na2S2O3(aq) + I2(aq) → 2 NaI(aq) + Na2S4O6(aq)

-A 350.0 mL water sample was added with excess solid sodium iodide and the resulting solution was then titrated against a 2.25×10−3 M sodium thiosulphate solution.
-The solution required 14.5 mL of Na2S2O3 to reach the equivalence point.
-How many grams of chlorine are there in the water sample?
+A 385.0 mL water sample was added with excess solid sodium iodide and the resulting solution was then titrated against a 1.88×10−3 M sodium thiosulphate solution.
+The solution required 12.7 mL of Na2S2O3 to reach the equivalence point.
+Calculate the concentration of chlorine in the water sample in ppm units.

 WHO guidelines recommend that the amount of residual chlorine in drinking water should not be higher than 5 parts per million (ppm).
 The amount of chlorine can be determined by back titration with potassium iodide: